 Students with strong econometrics background may follow an alternative combination of quantitative modules allowing them to take both Advanced Econometrics A and Advanced Econometrics B without having to complete Econometrics first.
 Students who wish to apply for this alternative quantitative structure must contact the convenor of Econometrics prior to taking the Preliminary examination.
 Applicants will undertake an assessment during the Welcome week based on examination papers of previous years' Econometrics.

-All students will take EITHER Advanced Econometrics A (previously Quantitative Methods II) OR Advanced Econometrics B (previously Quantitative Methods III)
+All students will take EITHER Advanced Macroeconometrics (previously Advanced Econometrics A) OR Advanced Microeconometrics (previously Advanced Econometrics B)

 All students will take the modules to the value of 45 credits from list of modules (below)

 Taught Component for students with a strong background in Econometrics